The zero section of the universal semiabelian variety, and the double ramification cycle: Intersection theory on

 We prove our main result by restricting the formula (\ref{eqn:main}) to the boundary of the partial compactification of the universal family, and expressing all of the cycles involved in terms of the divisor classes $\xi$, $T_1$, $P$ and $T_2$ defined in the previous section.
 To compare products of cycles on the boundary, we first need to understand the subring of the Chow ring generated by these divisors.

 In this section, we compute the subring of $A^*(\calX_{g-1}^2,\QQ)$ generated by the classes $T_1$, $P$ and $T_2$.
-We show that this ring is a Gorenstein ring with socle in dimension $2g-2$, and that there are no relations in degrees up to and including the middle dimension.
-This calculation improves on the results of \cite{ergrhu2}, in particular on Theorem 7.1, which describes the pushforwards of products of $T_1$, $P$, and $T_2$ to the base $\calA_{g-1}$.
+We show there are no relations in codimension up to and including $g$, and that the ring is Gorenstein with socle in dimension $2g-2$.
+This calculation improves on the results of \cite{ergrhu2}, in particular on Theorem 7.1, which describes the pushforwards of products of $T_1$, $P$, and $T_2$ to the base $\calA_{g-1}$. \begin{thm} Let $R$ denote the subring of $A^*(\calX_{g-1}^2,\QQ)$ generated by the classes $T_1$, $P$, and $T_2$, and let $R^k$ denote the subspace of $R$ spanned by monomials of degree $k$.
+Then \begin{enumerate} \item The ideal of relations in $R$ is generated by all the coefficients of the one basic relation